Canada

 Milk snakes are soaking up sunlight after a few days of rain.
 Snakes are pretty harmless creatures, but at this moment they are even more vulnerable as they can't move fast without getting enough sun energy.

-3. Attend Huron Fringe Birding Festival.
+3. Attend the Huron Fringe Birding Festival.

 Even if you're not an ornithologist or a person whose hobby is to spot birds, be sure to check the festival's schedule to find some cool activities.